-Pandora has opened for some fabulous ladies like LeAnn Rimes, Chely Wright and comedy legend Roseanne Barr.
-Other appearances include: The Mysteries of Laura (NBC), Are You There, Chelsea?
-(NBC), RuPaul’s Drag Race: All Stars (Logo), One Night Stand Up: Dragtastic NYC (Logo), The Tonight Show with Jay Leno (NBC), Jeffrey & Cole Casserole (Logo), Clip of the Week on The Soup (E!
+Pandora has opened for some fabulous ladies like LeAnn Rimes and Chely Wright.
+Other appearances include: AJ and the Queen (Netflix), The B**ch Who Stole Christmas (Film), Binge Queens (WOW Presents Plus), Open To It (Web Series), Wigs in a Blanket (OutTV), The Browns (OutTV), Some Kind of Wonderful (TV series), Talk Show the Game Show (TruTV,)The Mysteries of Laura (NBC), Are You There, Chelsea?
+(NBC), Watch What Happens Live (Bravo), One Night Stand Up: Dragtastic NYC (Logo), The Tonight Show with Jay Leno (NBC), Jeffrey & Cole Casserole (Logo), Clip of the Week on The Soup (E!
 Entertainment), People you Know (Web Series), Drag Center (Web Series, LogoTV.com), X-Confident (Short), A Voice From A Lantern (Film), The Unauthorized Musical Parody of The Devil Wears Prada (Stage), Psycho: The Musical (Stage), Steel Magnolias (Stage), and her own original play The Lipstick Massacre (Stage)

 Pandora was the creator, writer and star of the public access/internet show The GAY (means happy) SHOW!
 That show and other work were featured in several film festivals like the ImageOut Gay & Lesbian Film Festival and the Berkeley Film and Video Festival (receiving two honorable mentions).
-In 2009, Pandora produced, starred in and wrote the hit play “The Lipstick Massacre,” a comedic murder mystery.
+In 2009, Pandora produced, starred in and wrote the hit play The Lipstick Massacre, a comedic murder mystery.
 The play premiered at Rochester’s MUCCC to four sold out shows which prompted its return several months later to the prestigious Geva Theatre Center, also in Rochester, to rave reviews.
-Currently, Pandora is a writer for The Gaily Grind.
-Pandora played two sold out shows at the Fringe Festival in Rochester, NY with her latest one “woman” show The Worst Show Ever!